T-84

 The T-84 is a Ukrainian main battle tank (MBT), based on the Soviet T-80 MBT introduced in 1976, specifically the diesel engine version: T-80UD.
-The T-84 was first built in 1994 and entered service in the Ukrainian Armed Forces in 1999.
+The T-84 was first built in 1994 and entered service in the Ukrainian Armed Forces in 1999 under the name BM Oplot.
 Its high-performance opposed-piston engine makes it a fast tank, comparable to other modern MBTs with a power-to-weight ratio of about 26 horsepower per tonne (19 kW/t).